 Treatment of PVD involves use of colony stimulating factors to stimulate the bone marrow to release EPCs, which can form new blood vessels or repair damaged ones.
 In a randomized and blinded clinical trial, patients with PVD were given an injection of either GM-CSF (granulocyte-macrophage colony stimulating factor) or a placebo.
 The level of EPCs in the blood was measured before, during and after administration of the drug or placebo.
 The results showed that the GM-CSF treatment increased total WBC count and the total number of circulating EPCs.
 Patients who received GM-CSF therapy also experienced an improvement in the ability to walk without pain.
 The placebo group experienced no improvement after therapy.
-Currently, GM-CSF is approved by the FDA for several uses, including in cancer patients to increase the number of WBC to fight infection after chemotherapy; in healthy individuals serving as bone marrow donors to stimulate the bone marrow to release stem cells; and in patients who have had a bone marrow transplant to increase the number of WBCs.
-It is still considered experimental, however, for use to increase the level of EPCs in patients with PVD.
+Currently, GM-CSF is approved by the FDA for several uses, including in cancer patients to increase the number of WBC to fight infection after chemotherapy; in healthy individuals serving as bone marrow donors to stimulate the bone marrow to release stem cells; and in patients who have had a bone marrow transplant to increase the level of EPCs in patients with PVD.